 Capitalists insist that their system is the inevitable result of the ‘march of human progress’.
 This arrogant fantasy is used to justify exploiting the human world, destroying the non-human world, and obliterating those labeled less-than-human.

 In contrast, Indigenous traditions treat all existence as an indivisible family of beings, captured in the phrase, ‘all my relations:’

 “All my relations” reminds us of the extended relationship we share with all human beings and the web of kinship extending to all the animate and inanimate forms that can be seen or imagined.
 More than that, “all my relations” is an encouragement for us to accept the responsibility we have within this universal family by living our lives in a harmonious and moral manner.

 For the vast majority of human history, there were no class divisions, and ‘progress’ was defined as whatever improved the quality of life.
-About 10,000 years ago, the rise of ruling classes changed the definition of progress to mean whatever increased the wealth of the rulers.
-Marx explained,
+About 10,000 years ago, the rise of ruling classes changed the definition of progress to mean whatever increased their wealth and power.
+As Marx explained,

 The ideas of the ruling class are in every epoch the ruling ideas, i.e. the class which is the ruling material force of society, is at the same time its ruling intellectual force.
 The class which has the means of material production at its disposal, has control at the same time over the means of mental production, so that, generally speaking, the ideas of those who lack the means of mental production are subject to it.